hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * `purge_soft_delete_on_destroy` - (Optional) Should the `azurerm_key_vault` resource be permanently deleted (e.g. purged) when destroyed?
 Defaults to `true`.

-~> **Note:** When purge protection is enabled, a vault or an object in the deleted state cannot be purged until the retention period(90 days) has passed.
+~> **Note:** When purge protection is enabled, a key vault or an object in the deleted state cannot be purged until the retention period(90 days) has passed.

 ---